alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 research with.
 You would think that after doing it so many times, it wouldn't be so intimidating, but you would be wrong.

 *I know what I want to say.
-I just need to look inside and say it.*
+I just need to say it.*

 I take a deep breath, and start composing my thoughts.